Howey: Donald Trump and the insurrection fallout

 Brian Howey is senior writer and columnist for Howey Politics Indiana/State Affairs.
 Find Howey on Facebook and X @hwypol.

-This article originally appeared on South Bend Tribune: The Colorado Supreme Court ruled Donald Trump cannot appear on ballot.
+This article originally appeared on Evansville Courier & Press: Howey: Donald Trump and the insurrection fallout